tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Fix issue:** Fix the issue that https in ipstack.com is available only for premiums users.
 * **New feature:** Introduce a new filter hook [`ip-geo-block-logs-preset`](https://www.ipgeoblock.com/codex/ip-geo-block-logs-preset.html "ip-geo-block-logs[-preset] | IP Geo Block") that adds an UI of "Preset filters" at "Search in logs".
 * **Improvement:** Prevent to make a cached page by WP Fastest Cache on blocking when "Validation timing" is "init" action hook.
-* **Improvement:** Make the priofity of "UA string and qualification" is higher than that of "Block badly-behaved bots and crawlers" on public facing pages.
+* **Improvement:** Make the priority of "UA string and qualification" is higher than that of "Block badly-behaved bots and crawlers" on public facing pages.
 * **Improvement:** Update google charts based on the [release note](https://developers.google.com/chart/interactive/docs/release_notes "Google Charts Release Notes &nbsp;|&nbsp; Charts | Google Developers").
 * **Improvement:** Always show "Google Maps API key" text box in "Plugin settings" section.
 If it is saved as empty, Google Maps API will no longer be used and a simple map will appear on "Search" tab.
-* **Improvement:** Follow the change the RIPE whois format related to AS number.
+* **Improvement:** Follow the change of RIPE whois format related to AS number.
 * **Improvement:** Add UI to select the number of entries per page on IP address tables.
 * **Improvement:** Multiple entries on IP address tables can be selected across the pages for bulk action.
 * **Improvement:** Multiple Geolocation APIs can be selected on "Search" tab.